rich970/rich970.github.io/_posts/2022-10-03-CQC-ratings.md

 image: /assets/20221003-imgs/combined-maps.png
 ---

-On the 21st of September the BBC published an article analysis the latest Care Quality Commission (CQC) results regarding maternity care.
+On the 21st of September the BBC published an article with analysis of the latest Care Quality Commission (CQC) results regarding maternity care.
 You can find it [here](https://www.bbc.co.uk/news/health-62569344).

-As an new father to be, it made for some rather uneasy reading.
+As a new father to be, it made for some rather uneasy reading.
 The article states that more than half of maternity units in England fail consistently to meet safety standards.

 The CQC data can be easily downloaded from their website and I was curious as to the